JappyMondo/braindump/supabase/README.md

-# Supabase Setup for Brainstorm App
+# Supabase Setup for the Braindump App

-This directory contains the database schema and migrations for the Brainstorm app using Supabase.
+This directory contains the database schema and migrations for the Braindump app using Supabase.

 ## Prerequisites